 Transitioning well facilitates a solid self-awareness of who we are in our new roles.
 We are not robots merely performing the tasks at hand, but we bring our unique values, strengths, and experiences.
 Taking time to understand how best to connect who we are with what we do will give us newfound confidence.

-Transitioning well will facilitate a solid self-awareness of who we are in our new roles.
-It will give us new confidence.
-In contrast, transitioning poorly–hoping to speed up the process or even bypassing it–causes us to consistently reacting to the environment because we are not sure what is required of us.
-We either become defensive or lacking confidence in our new roles.
-Befriending transition enables us to feel secure in our new identity.
+In contrast, when we transition poorly—speeding up the process or even bypassing it—we end up reacting to the environment because we are not sure what is required of us.
+As a result, we either become defensive or lack confidence in our new roles.
+This is where befriending transition can enable us to feel secure in our new identity.

-Most of us are unaware of this internal transformational process.
-But beware: we fail to nurture the new identity if we place unrealistic expectations of ourselves to perfect the new role quickly.
-Managers who are unaware of this critical process can at times discourage their direct reports to transition well.
+Most of us are unaware that this internal transformation occurs.
+But beware, we will fail to nurture our new identity if we place unrealistic expectations to perfect the new role quickly.
+Managers who are unaware of this critical process discourage their direct reports from transitioning well.

-So, how to transition well?
-Here are a few things you can do:
+Here are a few things you can do to adjust better:

 - Acknowledge that transition is a necessary stage in the change process.
 Accept the limitations of your performance as you go through it.
 Be patient with the process and with yourself.

-- Define what it will look like to transition well in your specific context by listing concrete goals and a specific timeline.
+- Define what transitioning well will look like for your specific context by listing concrete goals and a specific timeline.

-- Communicate it to your leader and peers who can be impacted by the process.
+- Communicate your plan to your leader and the peers whom this will impact.
 Be prepared to fine-tune your list of goals and the timeline based on their input.

-- Find allies who can help observe and affirm your transformation into your new role.
+- Find allies who can observe and affirm your transformation into your new role.

-Some sort of professional support is especially essential to go through transition well.
-Schedule a complimentary session to find out how coaching can support you to go through transitions well.
+It is essential to have professional support on your journey to becoming an effective manager.
+Schedule a complimentary session with me to find out how coaching can support you to transition well.